Tertiary education enrolments by international students

 International student numbers decline

 The number of international students decreased from 2016 to 2017.
 Before this, international student numbers had been increasing, a trend that started in 2009.

 International students as a proportion of all tertiary students has increased in recent years.1 The increase has been the result of rising numbers of international students, coupled to falling numbers of domestic students.

 This indicator looks at international tertiary education students as a proportion of total tertiary education students and how many international students are enrolled in formal tertiary education each year.

 How We Are Going

-- Ministry of Education (2010).
-Profile & Trends 2009: New Zealand’s Tertiary Education Sector.
-Wellington: Ministry of Education.
+- Ministry of Education (2017) Profile & Trends 2016: Tertiary Education Outcomes and Qualification Completions, Wellington: Ministry of Education.